MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

 Renode is already installed in the Dev Container.
 If you are not using the Dev Container you need to install it.

-You first need to build an example for the STM32F1.
+With Renode installed, you first need to build an example for the STM32F1.
 For instance, for the I2C, `cargo build --example i2c --target thumbv7m-none-eabi`.

 Then, run Renode: